-(j) "Closed season" means that period of time during which all fishing is prohibited in the area specified.
+(j) "Closed season" means that period of time during which [all] fishing for any species of fish, except for trout, is prohibited [in the area specified].

 (k) "Daily creel limit" means the quantity or number of fish of a species or species group that can be taken by an individual during the period from 12:01 a.m. to midnight.
+In the inland district an individual that has attained their daily creel limit of fish for a species or species group may continue fishing for said fish provided all fish so taken are immediately returned, without avoidable injury, to the waters from which taken.

-(l) "Persons with Disabilities Fishing Area" means an area set aside for the exclusive use by persons with physical disabilities when such restriction is indicated by posters.
+(I) "Persons with Disabilities Fishing Area" means an area set aside for the exclusive use by persons with physical disabilities when such restriction is indicated by posters.